ExpediaGroup/shunting-yard/README.md

           database-name: replica_database
           table-name: test_table_1

-#### Change only the target database but the table name remains same as source
+#### Change only the replica database but the table name remains same as source

 In this case, the replica table name is not provided in the `table-replications` and hence, it will be same as source table name.